Prediabetes is a condition where blood glucose levels are higher than normal, but not yet high enough to officially be diagnosed with type 2 diabetes.

 If OGTT is performed, the doctor will take a fasting glucose sample, then you get to drink a very sweet beverage containing 75 grams glucose and hang around for 2 hours.
 They will then take another sample to test the effect of the drink on your blood glucose.

-If it is >140 (7.8), you’ve not produced or utilized sufficient insulin to bring glucose levels back down to normal healthy blood sugar levels.
-Sometimes doctors will do two tests to confirm a diagnosis.
+If it is >140 (>7.8), you’ve not produced or utilized sufficient insulin to bring glucose levels back down to normal healthy blood sugar levels.

 How Do You Cure Prediabetes?

-In many cases prediabetes can be reversed to normal glucose levels.
-In fact, it is much easier to reverse prediabetic levels than if you’re already diagnosed with diabetes.
-There is great evidence to suggest that small changes can prevent a new diabetes diagnosis in anywhere from 50-70% of cases.
+In fact, it is much easier to reset blood sugar balance back to normal, than if you’re already diagnosed with diabetes.
+There is great evidence to suggest that small changes can prevent a new diabetes diagnosis in 50-70% of cases.

-So if you or someone you know has been diagnosed with prediabetes, now is the time for urgency!
+So if you or someone you know has been diagnosed with prediabetes, NOW is the time for urgency!

-Improvement in Diet
+Improvement in Diet/Nutrition

 A couple of tips include: